 Deodar Cedar Info

-Deodar cedar trees grow into a loose pyramid shape, with 2-inch long whorled needles that give the tree a soft allure.
-The branches
+Deodar cedar trees grow into a loose pyramid shape, with 2-inch (5 cm.) long whorled needles that give the tree a soft allure.
+The branches extend almost horizontally, angling slightly down, and the tips rise slightly.

 Needles of the deodar cedar are a slivery-green, making it a very attractive and popular ornamental.
 The trees are either male or female.
 Males grow the pollen-filled catkins, while females produce the egg-shaped cones.